 Make it special: visit the Uffizi by night!

 The history held within this museum as well as in each painting and statue, makes Florence one of the most beautiful and fascinating city in the world.

-Touring the Uffizi is surely one of the highlights of the things to do in Florence but it can be very crowed, the best time of the day to visit the Gallery is after 4 pm when large groups have left the museum.
+Touring the Uffizi is surely one of what you can to do in Florence but it can be very crowed; the best time of the day to visit the Gallery is after 4 pm when large groups have left the museum.
 Take your time, enjoy glancing at the portraits, admire the view over the hills and the river, an unforgettable priviledge of walking through “the Medici offices” with respect for timeless treasures.